APS-2 worksite to support Resolute Castle 24 exercise with horizontal engineer equipment

-A rough terrain container handler from an Army Prepositioned Stocks-2 horizontal engineer equipment set is loaded onto a transporter at the Eygelshoven APS-2 worksite in Eygelshoven, Netherlands, April 8.
-The container handler and a company’s worth of APS-2 horizontal engineer construction equipment will be issued to a gaining tactical unit at an Equipment Configuration and Hand-off Area during in Romania during the Resolute Castle 24 exercise.
-(Photo by Daniel Perez)
+EYGELSHOVEN, Netherlands – The first Army Prepositioned Stocks-2 equipment piece from the Eygelshoven APS-2 worksite was prepared by Army Field Support Battalion-Benelux for departure April 8 before heading to Romania to be issued to a gaining tactical unit at an Equipment Configuration and Hand-off Area during the Resolute Castle 24 exercise.

+A company’s worth of horizontal engineer construction equipment from the Eygelshoven APS-2 worksite – over 150 major end items like bulldozers, scrapers and backhoes – is to be issued to an Army horizontal engineer construction company from the U.S. participating in Resolute Castle 24.
+Horizontal engineer construction equipment can be used to build roads and other horizontal projects, such as parking, storage and staging areas.

+Resolute Castle, which is not part of DEFENDER 24, is a U.S. Army Europe and Africa led, multinational, joint exercise which marries U.S. Army Reserve and National Guard, as well as allied and partner nation engineering unit training opportunities with the completion of real-world construction projects that enhance training capabilities in various areas of Europe's eastern member-states.
+Resolute Castle is designed to reinforce regional partnerships and promote interoperability with host nation forces by providing improvements to existing infrastructure.

 |Date Taken: